 Be an avid follower of the company and its initiatives.
 Keeping yourself up-to-date will benefit you sooner or later.
 Maybe there's an event or a job fair happening nearby in which the said organization is participating.
 Well, what are you waiting for?

 If anything is stopping you - ranging from anxiety to just plain laziness - just ask yourself: what's the worst that could happen?
 You'll not get the job?
 But if you are sitting on your butt, it's going to happen anyway!

 Drafting the Perfect Internship Resume for College - How to Begin

 What's the difference between an internship resume and a college resume?

 Before you get down to the nitty-gritty of it, let's clear a few things:

-- Don't compare your college resume with a professional who has had years of experience.
-A simple Google search will give you thousands of sample resumes and layouts, and assigning that as a benchmark for yourself will give you nothing but anxiety.
+- Don't compare your intern resume with a professional who has had years of experience.
+A simple Google search will give you thousands of resume samples and layouts, and assigning that as a benchmark for yourself will give you nothing but anxiety.